 On Saturday, September 28th, 12pm – 3pm at the Courtenay and District Museum and Palaeontology Centre (4th Street, Downtown Courtenay), Deanna Graham will be introducing her first book of the “Jackson” series, “Jackson and Nanna Hunting Dinosaurs”.

-One dollar from every book and five dollars from every dinosaur tail will be donated to CVCDA.
+During the event, one dollar from every book and five dollars from every dinosaur tail will be donated to CVCDA.
 Activities at the event will include a dinosaur hunt, pin the tail on the dinosaur, raffles and door prizes for the kids.
 Quality Foods Comox is donating monster cookies with M&M’s in them to go along with the polka dots theme.
 Be sure to wear your polka dots too.

 Deanna’s love for fossils and dinosaurs came about after finding a 65-million-year-old large piece of agatized wood in the petrified forest on Elsmere Island, Nunavut back in 1993.
 She has recently found her first dinosaur bone in Campbell River.